daraakitoyemru/art-dashboard/README.md

 - [x] On click painting, display single painting modal dialog
 - [x] Have an indicator/feedback when something is added to favorites

-### Picky things for Artist View

-- [ ] change sort order by clicking column heading or some type of icon or something else

 ## Genre View

 - [x] List of genre names